DEV-learn-co-students/bash-path-activity-compliance-test/README.md

 ---
-  tags: path, bash
+tags: readme, path
-  language: bash
+languages: bash
-  resources: 0
 ---

 # Path Activity
 ## What is `$PATH`?

 In your `.bash_profile` (and Unix in general), a variable is characterized by a dollar sign followed by a variable name.
 Conventionally, environment variable names consist of all uppercase letters.
 One example of this is `$PATH`.